Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-22-dosheader.md

 The DOS header (and the DOS stub) **can be modified to inject custom code**.
 Back in the days of DOS-MZ, malware authors would inject their custom 16-bit DOS code into the DOS header itself.
 Then, when a DOS machine tries to run the modified `.exe`, it will execute the injected DOS code instead of the boring "This program cannot be run in DOS mode" message.

-To demonstrate, I'll inject a custom C shellcode that prints "`Alon Alush`" 5 times in green (in place of the DOS stub):
+To demonstrate, I'll take a random PE executable and inject a custom C shellcode to it that prints "`Alon Alush`" 5 times in green (in place of the DOS stub):

 ![DOS stub shellcode injection](/assets/images/pefileformat/dosheader/doshellcode.png)